 Induction stoves work by transferring heat created by magnetic energy, making them perfect for a typical dutch oven.

-The copper wire beneath the cooktop heats the metal pot via alternating current that produces a magnetic field.
+The copper wire beneath the cooktop heats the metal pot via an alternating current that produces a magnetic field.
 Because the dutch oven is ferromagnetic, these magnetic waves pass through into the pot itself.

 Using your dutch oven on an induction stovetop is a safe and energy-efficient way to cook your food.
 Because heat is limited to your vessel’s bottom, the rest of the area remains cool enough to touch.